 Jung Sun KangNew York, NY

 Jung Sun Kang is a composer and pianist.
 Her output ranges from solo to orchestral works, occasionally with electronics.
 Her music has been commissioned by Fromm New Music Players, Brave New Works, Shakespeare and Company, and Trio Aporia, among many others.
 She has received awards from the British Harpsichord Society (2012) and Warren Benson Forum on Creativity (2013), as well as a Leonard Bernstein Fellowship from Tanglewood Music Center (2009).
 Her music has been programmed at festivals such as International Carillon (Bruges), Summer @ Eastman, Cambridge Music and Math and Women in Music.
-Additionally, Jung Sun has received grants from University of Ohio, New Music USA (2018) and she has been selected as an artist-in-residence at Willapa Bay AiR (2019).
-Her music is recorded on the Centaur, Delos (US) and Prima Facie (UK) labels.
+Additionally, Jung Sun has received awards from Willapa Bay AiR (2019), KHN Center for the Arts, and Faber residency (2020).
+Her music is recorded on the ArtistShare, Centaur, Delos (US) and Prima Facie (UK) labels.

 A passionate educator, Jung Sun has a studio of more than 50 students in NYC and NJ area.
 Not only she firmly believes in classical music’s motivic tradition, she also teaches them to use the same set of ears to listen to Brahms, Radiohead, or Xenakis.
 In her former capacity, she has been working with prominent composers such as Hans Abrahamsen, Shulamit Ran, Mario Davidovsky, and David Liptak.
 She also has an active role in curating and programming works.